rodtavakoli/macro-cycle-scanner/README.md

 Macro-Cycle-Scanner is a system initially designed for personal macro economic understanding and speculation that evolved into a comprehensive regime coherence tool across century wide horizons.

-Rather than forecasting prices, this project focuses on identifying when macroeconomic and market systems lose structural alignment, which is a condition historically associated with elevated systemic stress and asymmetric downside risk.
+Instead of than forecasting prices, the purpose of this project is to analyze when macroeconomic systems lose structural alignment via Topological Data Analysis (TDA).

-The core output is a composite diagnostic signal, the Coherence Collapse Index (CCI), which summarizes cross-system fragmentation using nonlinear and validation-first techniques.
+The core output is a composite diagnostic signal, the Coherence Collapse Index (CCI), used to summarize the cross-system fragmentation using nonlinear and validation-first techniques.

 > Note: This repository is intended as a research showcase.
 > Core model logic, parameterization, and production workflows are intentionally abstracted.